FantomNexx/pages-nexus9/index.md

 ### Android Studio
 It is required to have adb tool and usb drivers.

+### Clear cache partion
+It is required to have adb tool and usb drivers.

+To clear the system cache you’ll need to power off your Nexus, then:
+* Press and hold Volume Down and Power simultaneously until you see the boot screen.
+* Use Volume Down to navigate to Recovery Mode.
+* Press Power to confirm.
+* Wait until you see the Android robot then hold down Power.
+Press and release Volume Up.
+* Navigate with Volume Down to the Wipe Cache Partition option.
+* Press Power to select.
+* Use Volume Down to highlight the Yes option.
+* Press Power to select.
+* Press Power to reboot your Nexus.

 ## Unlock OEM
 Go to adb.exe location.
 Run command in cmd: